fouz0062/sprout/README.md

   - Add items to the cart.
   - Remove items from the cart.
   - View the total amount in the cart.
-- **Responsive Design**: Fully optimized for mobile, tablet, and desktop screens.
+- **Responsive Design**: Fully optimized tablet, and desktop screens.

 ## Technology Stack